 - Abusive Constitutional BorrowingWednesday, 22 September 2021, online at 1pm Sydney time Speakers: Professor Rosalind Dixon and Professor David Landau In Abusive Constitutional Borrowing (Oxford Comparative Constitutionalism series, Oxford University Press, 2021), Rosalind Dixon* and David Landau** address current patterns of democratic retrenchment, and consider the role of legitimating ideologies that help support different modes of ‘abusive constitutionalism’.
 With law

 - Crises of DemocracyWednesday, 23 June 2021, online at 6pm Sydney time Speaker: Professor Adam Przeworski, New York University In Crises of Democracy (Cambridge University Press, 2019), Adam Przeworski* presents a panorama of the political situation throughout the world of established democracies, places it in the context of past misadventures of democratic regimes, and speculates on the prospects.

-- Me The PeopleWednesday, 26 May 2021, online at 6pm Sydney time Speaker: Professor Nadia Urbinati, Columbia University, New York As the first in our webinar series for 2021, Professor Urbinati* will discuss her book Me The People: How Populism Transforms Democracy (Harvard University Press, 2019).
-In this book, Urbinati argues that populism should be regarded as a
+- Me The PeopleWednesday, 26 May 2021, online at 6pm Sydney time Speaker: Nadia Urbinati As the first in our webinar series for 2021, Professor Nadia Urbinati* will discuss her book Me The People: How Populism Transforms Democracy (Harvard University Press, 2019).
+In this book, Urbinati argues that populism should be regarded as a new form of representative

 - The Ideal of the Rule of Law, and Why it MattersA webinar with Martin Krygier Thursday, 25 March 2021 at 10.00 CET, webinar hosted by Riga Graduate School of Law and SWPS University of Social Sciences and Humanities.
 Read more or register here